almamedia/kivi-wordpress/README.md

 ## Adapting to a theme

 The plugin has default templates for listing properties and displaying a single item.
 The templates might work with your theme just fine, or not.
 You can place your own templates in your theme's directory and these will override the ones defined by the plugin.
-The files sould be `kivi-index-template.php` and `kivi-index-template.php` for index page and single item page, respectively.
+The files sould be `kivi-index-template.php` and `kivi-single-template.php` for index page and single item page, respectively.
 You can of course use the default templates as a starting point for your own templates, the files are  `includes/partials/kivi-index-template.php` and `includes/partials/kivi-single-template.php`.

 ## Shortcodes defined by the plugin